bobbi-hbrown/travel-app/README.md

 `

-To run this project in production mode, simply run `npm run build-prod`, which should start up your production server automatically.
+To run this project in production mode, simply run `npm run build-prod`, to create the dist folder, followed by `npm start`.

 This project requires a .env file containing Meaning Cloud API keys to successfully authenticate each request.
 The yaml file must be in the format of
 `APIkey=XXXXXXXXXXXXXXXX`